Lying in state: Kentucky

 Through 2022, 23 people have lain in state at the Kentucky Capitol building rotunda in Frankfort.
 This includes not only politicians, but also civilians.
 Kentucky-based Kentucky Fried Chicken (KFC) founder Colonel Harland Sanders would also be among those who received the honor of lying in state in the Kentucky Capitol Rotunda following his death in 1980.
 After his death in November 2022, former Kentucky governor and renowned restaurant business mogul John Y. Brown Jr. would also be among those who had the honor of lying in state at the Kentucky Capitol as well.
 Former Kentucky Governor Brereton C. Jones would lie in state at the Kentucky Capitol following his death in September 2023 as well.
-On November 9, 2025, former Kentucky governor Martha Layne Collins, the state's first female governor, would lie in state at the state capitol's Old State Capital building.
+On 9 November 2025, former Kentucky governor Martha Layne Collins, the state's first female governor, would lie in state at the state capitol's Old State Capital building.

 Michigan

 In Michigan, only four governors have lain in state in the Capitol Building.
 The first was Frank Fitzgerald who died while in office, on 18 March 1939.
 Second was Chase Osborn who held office from 1911 to 1913 and died in April 1949.
 The two most recent were George W. Romney on 29 July 1995, who served as governor from 1963 to 1969.
-On 26 October 2010, the casket of Michigan's first governor Stevens T. Mason (1835-1840) lay in the capitol rotunda for a day before being re-interred in a monument in Detroit after the monument was renovated and relocated in Capitol Park, the site of Michigan's first capitol building.
+On 26 October 2010, the casket of Michigan's first governor Stevens T. Mason (1835–1840) lay in the capitol rotunda for a day before being re-interred in a monument in Detroit after the monument was renovated and relocated in Capitol Park, the site of Michigan's first capitol building.

-Frank Murphy, who served as judge in Detroit Recorder's Court (1923-1930), Mayor of Detroit (1930-1933), Governor of Michigan (1937-1939) and Associate Justice of the Supreme Court (1940-1949), lay in state in Detroit City Hall in July 1949 prior to a Requiem Mass and burial in Harbor Beach, Michigan.
+Frank Murphy, who served as judge in Detroit Recorder's Court (1923–1930), Mayor of Detroit (1930–1933), Governor of Michigan (1937–1939) and Associate Justice of the Supreme Court (1940–1949), lay in state in Detroit City Hall in July 1949 prior to a Requiem Mass and burial in Harbor Beach, Michigan.

 During funeral rites of civil rights icon Rosa Parks in Detroit in November 2005, she lay in repose at the Charles H. Wright Museum of African American History before services and burial.
 This followed similar arrangements in December 1997 for Mayor Coleman Young, the first African-American to hold that office.

 Upon the deaths of singer-songwriter Aretha Franklin in August 2018 and former Congresswoman Barbara-Rose Collins in November 2021, both women were also honoured at the Wright Museum.

 In November 2019, former Congressman John Conyers Jr. became the latest person to lie in state at the Wright Museum.

 Minnesota

-On 27 June 2025, former speaker of the Minnesota House of Representatives Melissa Hortman, laid in state with her husband Mark and dog Gilbert.
+On 27 June 2025, former speaker of the Minnesota House of Representatives Melissa Hortman, lay in state with her husband Mark and dog Gilbert.
 They were all killed during the 2025 shootings of Minnesota legislators, which targeted Melissa Hortman.
 Hortman became the first woman to lie in state at the Minnesota State Capitol.
 Her husband became the first non-public official or veteran, and Gilbert the first animal, to receive the honor.